My mom always liked to say the speed limit is a limit not a goal.

 So: conditions, circumstances, and safety.
 These are all intertwined.
 The key is to know why they decided to put that speed limit on that street.
 Now I’ll run through the standard limits and what we should expect based on those numbers.

 Below 25MPH signs are uncommon, but they do exist.
 Usually these are special circumstances and you should at least start with the assumption that it might be 100% necessary to go exactly that slow!
-There’s a sign up at the dump, for instance, that says 7MPH.
+There’s a sign up at my local trash dump, for instance, that says 7MPH.
 And, in that case, that’s pretty much the fastest you’d want to go in there.

 25MPH is the standard speed limit for residential streets.
 This is the one standard limit I always keep to.
 You see, 25MPH is about the fastest you can go and still stop if a kid runs out in front of your car.
 Read that again.
 This is the fastest you can go on a residential street, period.
 It’s not only children!
 Grown adults will just wander into the street in a residential neighborhood.
 To say nothing of dogs off-leash!
 Keep it under the speed limit and keep a sharp eye out for animals and people to step in front of your car.
 This is also the speed at which you are most likely to encounter stop signs.